Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Related Work

 Recent advances in feed-forward reconstruction models have shown that scene-level 3D structure can be estimated directly from image inputs without relying on iterative optimization at test time.
 DPT \cite{ranftl2021vision} demonstrates that Vision Transformers \cite{dosovitskiy2020image} can significantly improve dense prediction quality for monocular depth estimation by leveraging global image context.
 Metric3D \cite{yin2023metric3d} introduces a canonical camera transformation module that enables monocular metric depth estimation by normalizing camera geometry, while MoGe \cite{wang2025moge} proposes affine-invariant point map estimation coupled with optimal alignment to recover consistent geometric structure.

 To address consistency across views, DUSt3R \cite{wang2024dust3r} formulates feed-forward pairwise reconstruction, where an image pair is jointly processed to predict dense point clouds expressed in the coordinate frame of one camera.
-Building on this formulation, Spann3R \cite{wang20243d} incorporates an external spatial memory to support incremental reconstruction over multiple views, while FLARE \cite{zhang2025flare} modifies the architecture with transformer-based modules to directly predict 3D points in a shared coordinate system.
+Building on this formulation, Spann3R \cite{wang20243d} incorporates an external spatial memory to support incremental reconstruction over multiple views, while FLARE \cite{zhang2025flare} modifies the architecture to progressively predict 3D points under the estimated camera pose.
 VGGT \cite{wang2025vggt} further improves robustness and accuracy by leveraging large-scale training data and multi-task supervision to estimate geometry in a global world reference frame. $\pi^3$ \cite{wang2025pi} addresses sensitivity to reference view selection by introducing a permutation-equivariant architecture that reduces performance variance across different view orderings.
-Despite their effectiveness, these prior feed-forward reconstruction methods are primarily designed for distortion-free perspective images and assume pinhole camera models during inference.
-As a result, their performance degrades when applied to wide field-of-view imagery with significant lens distortion.
+Recently, Depth Anything 3 \cite{lin2025depth} and MapAnything \cite{keetha2025mapanything} utilized ray maps to represent camera parameters.
+However, these feed-forward reconstruction methods still assume distortion-free perspective images and pinhole camera models, resulting in degraded performance on wide field-of-view imagery.
+We overcome this limitation by operating directly in ray space with camera-aware conditioning, enabling robust multi-view reconstruction in the presence of lens distortion.